SDKatherine/Machine-Learning-Fundamentals/README.md

-# a github of a stupid and ugly person
+# A github of a stupid and ugly person